 - It’s also a good time to get your soil tested to see if there’s a soil fertility problem, and until you fixt that, all other investment in fertilisers will be wasted.
 Start by looking at lime.

-- Block security is ongoing – keep checking your systems and your neighbourhood watch group, especially if you go away for an autumn break.
+- Block security is ongoing – keep checking your systems and your neighbourhood watch group, especially if going away for an autumn break.

 - Buy a good quality lockable mailbox for your entrance and reverse the gudgeon on the top hinge on road gates.

-- Check your property for fire protection and make sure fire engines can get to your house and buildings.
+- Check your property for fire protection and make sure fire engines and ambulances can get to your house and buildings.